App Module vs Core Module vs Shared Module vs Feature Modules in Angular

 Feature Modules are the easiest to think about, we simply break these up by feature or domain.
 But what about the App Module, Core Module, & Shared Module?

-Lets first take a look at the App Module in Angular.
+First the App Module in Angular.
 The App Module can also be called the root module.

 Every app must have an App Module.
 We launch our applications by bootstrapping the App module.